neuland/hac/README.md

     cat test/test.impex | hac local --type impex
 ```

+## Configuration

+Add your target server at: config.json
+You have several options for providing a password.

+1) Type it into "password": "nimda" --> insecure.
+Useful for local development systems.
+2) Provide a password from console if at config.json is no password specified.
+3) Read password from stdin.
+Type into "password": "-" (a dash).
+try: echo -n "nimda" | hac.sh -e local -t flex -i test/test.flex
+or better: secret-tool lookup username <aUserName> | hac.sh -e local -t flex -i test/test.flex

 # Installation
 ## Dependencies for execution
  - groovy (http://groovy-lang.org/) min.
 Version 2.4.7